 Carrier enforcement officers and police officers are mandated to ensure school transportation safety.
 Among other things, they monitor vehicle compliance and use.

 The required class of licence is based on the type of vehicle

 The zero alcohol rule applies to anyone who drives or has the care or control of a bus, a minibus or a taxi.

-Drivers who carry out school transportation must also hold a certificate of competence issued by the MTMDET.
+Drivers who carry out school transportation must also hold a certificate of competence issued pursuant to the Transport Act.

 There are 2 types of certificates of competence:

-If you organize outings for a group of preschool-age children, follow these two main principles to travel safely:
+If you organize outings for a group of preschool-age children, the following information will help you determine the correct vehicle to use:

 For more details, go to the Transport Canada website.